 - The faculty member may choose one or two additional tenured faculty outside the department to complete evaluation forms (AA-7).

-4. The Divisional Tenure Committee(s) will review and evaluate each portfolio and make a recommendation.
-The recommendation (Form AA-5) will accompany the portfolio.
-The materials will be forwarded to the Division Chair.
+5. The Tenure committee will review the portfolio and make a recommendation (Form AA-5).
+This recommendation will then become part of the portfolio that will be forwarded to the department chair.

 B. Extension of the Probationary Period